solana-developers/solana-cookbook/docs/integrations/switchboard.md

 </SolanaCodeGroup>

-## How to use switchboard in programs
+## How to use Aggregator Feeds in programs
 Switchboard provides a crate called **switchboard_v2** Learn more about this [here](https://docs.rs/switchboard-v2/0.1.10/switchboard_v2/)